Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Simulating the Galactic Bulge Time Domain Survey

 where the $JHK$ magnitudes are first converted to the AB system\footnote{For reference we adopt $J_{\rm AB}-J = 0.91$, $H_{AB}-H = 1.39$, and~$K_{AB}-K = 1.85$}.
 We use these magnitudes to define the baseline flux for the delta functions outlined in the previous section.

 To inject the transiting planet signals into the simulated images at the pixel-level, we update the baseline flux for each star with a transiting planet, at each time, $t$, with a transit model light curve calculated via the python package \texttt{batman} \citep{kreidberg2015}.
+This model is computed with the following parameter basis: orbital period ($P$), planet-star radius ratio ($R_p/R_\star$), scaled semi-major axis ($a/R_\star$), epoch of first transit ($t_0$), inclination ($i$), eccentricity ($e$), and longitude of periastron ($\Omega$).
 The light curves adopt a quadratic limb-darkening law with the $H$-band coefficients from \cite{claret2011}, with each star adopting the nearest point on a grid of $T_\mathrm{eff}$, $\log g$, and [M/H].
 In this way, we modify the existing stellar catalog at each cadence to accommodate time-dependent flux variations due to the transit signal.
 Because we do not add any other source of variation, the light curves derived from this work should contain purely white noise, with the exception of transiting planet signals from the source itself or from a nearby star polluting the aperture.